 In 1919, after World War I, Bolzano was annexed by Italy against the will of the native population who had opted to join the new German Republic of Austria.

-Ettore Tolomei, 1923, demanded the removal of the monument and its replacement by a statue of Drusus, but its installation was omitted after a foreign policy controversy had arisen between Benito Mussolini, Gustav Stresemann and Heinrich Held in the “Walther Question” about Walter von der Vogelweide, the Minnesinger of Bolzano.
+Ettore Tolomei, 1923, demanded the removal of the monument and its replacement by a statue of Drusus, but its installation was omitted after a foreign policy controversy had arisen between Benito Mussolini, Gustav Stresemann and Heinrich Held in the “Walther Question” about Walther von der Vogelweide, the Minnesinger of Bolzano.

 In 1926, after the rise of fascism, the region’s ethnic Germans were subjected to a policy of forced Italianization.
 The fascist dictatorship encouraged the moving of many ethnic Italians to the city from other parts of Italy (primarily from Northern Italy) in an attempt to italianize the whole region.
 The German language and culture were prohibited, local names translated into Italian by Ettore Tolomei.